-gram Narrative Questions questions 1 and 2, check applicable boxes owing allowable uses of funds categories pe s and complete narrative response to indicate now the LEA will expe er Elementary and Secondary School Emergency Relief Fund Sect end Elementary and Secondary School Emergency Relief (ESSER) Fund Grant funds under any ion 18003(d): Please check all Elementary and Second SA-allowable intended activity, please che this section does not apply, please leave ck "Other" and site the applicable provision of ESSA for the propos y describe the proposed use of funds, as applicable .
-If you do not see the program authority for ed activity.
-Title I: School Improvement Title II-A ☐ Title V-B, Subpart 1 (Small, Rural School Achievement (SRSA)) tivities categories, as applicable. a section does not apply, please Coordination of preparedness and e leave blank. lief (ESSER III) Fund Grant funds within the following additional allowable State, local, Tribal, and territorial public health departments, and other releva Activities to address the unique ne periencing homelessness, and fos eeds of low-income children or students, children with ster care youth, including how outreach and service d n disabilities, English learners, racial and ethnic minorities, students elivery will meet the needs of each population.
-Please provide the follow ster care youth, including how outreach and service d ble, based on the LEA proposed use of ESSER III Funds Please provide the follow ving additional information, as applical elivery will meet the needs of each population.
+ogram Narrative Questions r questions 1 and 2, check applicable boxes and complete nar lowing allowable uses of funds categories per Elementary and ondary School Emergency Relief (ESSER) Fund Grant funds under any of the Please check all Elementary and Secondary Education Ac SSA-allowable intended activity, please check "Other" and site this section does not apply, please leave blank. use of funds, as applicable .
+If you do not see the program authority for your Title I: School improvement Title II-A Title V-B, Subpart 1 (Small, Rural School Achievement (SRSA)) ctivities categories, as applicable. a section does not apply, please leave blank.
+Coordination of preparedness and response effogencies, to improve coordinated responses amon and Secondary School Emergency Relief (ESSER III) Fur orts of local educational agencies with State, local, Tribal, ag such entities to prevent, prepare for, and respond to cor come children or students, children with disabilities, English, including how outreach and service delivery will meet the and territorial public health departments, and other relevant onavirus.
+Please provide the following addition onal information, as applicable, based on the LEA proposed use of ESSER III Funds: 4 The actimated number er of jobs (FTEs) created by the LEA through the LEA's use of ESSER III Funds: 1.
+The estimated humbe er of jobs (FTEs) retained by the LEA through the LEA's use of ESSER III Funds.